 Motherboard Form Factor Matters in PCIe Slot Configuration

-The number of PCIe slots you have also depends a lot upon the motherboard form factor in addition to the total amount of PCIe Lane count, as covered earlier.
+As covered earlier, the number of PCIe slots also depends significantly on the motherboard form factor and the total PCIe Lane count.

-An ATX motherboard, for instance, typically offers a whole lot of PCIe slots in different sizes.
+An ATX motherboard, for instance, typically offers many PCIe slots in different sizes.
 A Mini-ITX motherboard, on the other hand, being the smallest motherboard for desktop computers, offers only a SINGLE PCIe x16 slot despite supporting more than 16 PCIe lanes!